seriema/nodesecurity-www/advisories/crumb_cors_token_disclosure.md

 ...

 ## Overview
-When CORS is enabled on a Hapi route handler, it is possible to set a CRUMB token for a different domain.
+When CORS is enabled on a hapi route handler, it is possible to set a CRUMB token for a different domain.
 An attacker would need to have an application consumer visit a site they control, request a route supporting CORS, and then retrieve the token.
 With this token, they could possibly make requests to non CORS routes as this user.

 A configuration and scenario where this would occur is unlikely, as most configurations will set CORS globally (where crumb is not used), or not at all.